andreghigobr/devicematcher/README.md

 The API documentation is available at [Swagger UI](http://localhost:8080/swagger-ui/index.html).

-The API endpoints is available at docs/devicematcher.postman_collection.json.
+The API endpoints is available at [Postman Collection](docs/devicematcher.postman_collection.json).

 ## Technologies